takzen/llm-evaluation-framework/README.md

 ## ✨ Key Features & Techniques

-*   **Meta-AI (AI-Powered Judging):** Implements a state-of-the-art evaluation strategy where a powerful "judge" LLM (`Gemini 2.0 Flash`) quantitatively scores the responses of other models.
+*   **Meta-AI (AI-Powered Judging):** Implements a state-of-the-art evaluation strategy where a powerful "judge" LLM (`Gemini 2.5 Pro`) quantitatively scores the responses of other models.
 This demonstrates a deep understanding of modern LLM evaluation techniques.
 *   **Multi-Metric Evaluation:** The AI judge assesses responses across four critical dimensions: **Factual Consistency, Helpfulness, Relevance, and Completeness**, providing a nuanced and comprehensive view of model quality.
 *   **Automated Test Set Generation:** Users can provide any text-based context, and the application uses a powerful LLM to automatically generate a relevant and diverse set of questions and ground-truth answers for testing.
-*   **Model & Prompt Benchmarking:** The interface allows users to select from multiple available models (e.g., `Gemini 1.5 Pro`, `Gemini 1.0 Pro`) and customize the system prompt, enabling direct, A/B testing of different configurations.
+*   **Model & Prompt Benchmarking:** The interface allows users to select from multiple available models (e.g., `Gemini 2.0 Pro`, `Gemini 2.0 Flash`) and customize the system prompt, enabling direct, A/B testing of different configurations.
 *   **Advanced Data Visualization:** The dashboard presents evaluation results using sophisticated **Plotly** visualizations, including:
     *   A **Radar Chart** for a high-level overview of a model's strengths and weaknesses across all metrics.
     *   **Grouped Bar Charts** for a detailed, per-question breakdown of scores.